albglm/Distance-to-tumor/README.md

-# Perilesional Distance-Resolved qMRI Analysis
+# Peritumoral Distance-Resolved qMRI Analysis

 Two scripts that take a patient's tumor segmentation and diffusion/qMRI data and produce, per patient, a data-driven landmark distance at which a tissue metric